Efedees/clean-code-aws-sonar-plugin/README.md

 ## Clean Code with AWS and Sonar CloudFormation plugin
+🚀 First Git test by Divine – learning Git like a legend!
 This CloudFormation template simplifies the integration of SonarQube or SonarCloud with AWS CodeBuild and AWS CodePipeline.

 In the spirit of "shift-left" we want to run code analysis as early as possible in the development workflow.
 This entails triggering Sonar code analysis not only on AWS CodePipeline builds of the `main` branch but also when Pull Requests (PR) are created or updated (typically after a round of reviews).